5minds/GDrive-Tools/README.md

 * `[sheetTableName(str)='']` The name of the table inside the given sheet, where the data should be inserted.
   If the table does not exists, a `ValueError` will be thrown.
+### Grant Permissions

+You can grant Permissions to a given document by using the `grandApproval()` Method.

+The method takes the following parameters:
+* `sheetId(str)`: The Id of the document, which should be shared with a user.
+* `email(str)`: The EMail address of the user, which should gain access to the document.
+* `accessLevel(GoogleAccessLevel): The type of permission which should be grant to the user.
+* [emailText(str)='']: An optional text which should be embedded inside the notification email.

 ## Example